-Team Polycom Event Summarized in Four Words: Execution, Microsoft, Innovation, CEO
+Team Polycom Event in 4 Words: Execution, Microsoft, Innovation, CEO

 By Jim Lundy